ministryofjustice/itpolicycontent/content/security/acceptable-use.md

 Acceptable use can also vary according to context.
 For example, checking sensitive personal details might be perfectly normal within a secured office, but is not acceptable in a public space where anyone else might see those details.

+Acceptable use takes account of the sensitivity of the material you're working with.
+For example, many MOJ systems are approved only for material classified as `OFFICIAL` or `OFFICIAL-SENSITIVE`.
+So you mustn't use those systems for material of a higher classificaito

 ## Unacceptable use of MOJ IT

 Unacceptable use of IT prevents you or your colleagues from doing work, or is unlawful or illegal, or does not take the context into account.